1709abhishek/Bookmark-API/readme.md

 4. open postman and visit localhost:8000/upload-csv
 5. upload csv file in body tag by selecting file.
 6. open browser and visit localhost:8000/show-all
-7. open browser and visit localhost:8000/show/:id (paste id).
+7. open browser and visit localhost:8000/show/:id (paste id) or click the link.
 8. enter something in search.
 9. data models are:
 --Files: filename